 The UK tax system has grown increasingly elaborate, thanks to revenue-raising tweaks such as the freezing of many elements and multiple reforms of dividend taxation.
-With more changes possible in coming years - even after the £40 billion Autumn Budget 2024 tax rises - the complexities are only likely to increase.
+With more changes possible in the coming Autumn Budget - even after last year's £40 billion of Budget tax rises - the complexities are only likely to increase.
 This guide offers a brief outline of how your investments are currently taxed and future changes (or freezes) that have already been announced, including those set out in the 2024 Autumn Budget.
 The Covid-19 pandemic and 2022 energy price spike both hit government finances hard and ever since, successive Chancellors (and their Scottish counterparts) have been taking significant steps to raise revenue.
 As result: